-AMS Flower is happy to offer free and reduced prices lunches via the National School Lunch Program.
+AMS Flower is happy to offer free and reduced priced lunches via the National School Lunch Program.
 Lunches are $3.33 per meal ($0.40 if you qualify for reduced lunch) with catered meals provided by L & M Catering.
 All lunch orders include fruit, vegetables, breads/grains, meat/meat alternative and skim white milk, and/or 1% chocolate milk.

 You may submit your lunch order on a paper form available at the front desk.
 When submitting your lunch order, please include cash, or a check made payable to AMSF.
 There will be no refunds or credits after the lunch order has been placed.
 Payments for lunch orders must be made at the front desk.
-Lunch orders will automatically be cancelled if money is not received in the office by the due date.
+Lunch orders will automatically be canceled if money is not received in the office by the due date.

 All students who eat a school lunch need to submit an order form, even if they qualify for free meals.

-Free and reduced lunch applications are available for low income families by contacting the front desk or printing the forms below.
+Free and reduced lunch applications are available for low-income families by contacting the front desk or printing the forms below.